AndrewZures/tic-tac-go/README.md

      b.
 Also, you may try to use the `go_setup` script, although it may not work on all systems

+2.  move to your golang GOPATH location
-2.  run "go get github.com/AndrewZures/tictactoe"
+3.  run "go get github.com/AndrewZures/tictactoe"

-3. cd to tictactoe/
+4.  move down to src/github.com/AndrewZures/tictactoe.
+You are now ready to run/test the code

 #####options
         1. ./tictactoe